xtensor-stack/xtensor/docs/source/container.rst

 Three container classes implementing multidimensional arrays are provided: :cpp:type:`xt::xarray` and :cpp:type:`xt::xtensor` and :cpp:type:`xt::xtensor_fixed`.

 - :cpp:type:`xt::xarray` can be reshaped dynamically to any number of dimensions.
-It is the container that is the most similar to numpy arrays.
+It is the container that is the most similar to NumPy arrays.
 - :cpp:type:`xt::xtensor` has a dimension set at compilation time, which enables many optimizations.
   For example, shapes and strides of :cpp:type:`xt::xtensor` instances are allocated on the stack instead of the heap.
 - :cpp:type:`xt::xtensor_fixed` has a shape fixed at compile time.